wavelab/Focus-Tool/README.md

 # Focus-Tool
-A simple script which gives a numeric value for how well a camera lens is focused in a region
+A simple ROS script which gives a numeric value for how well a camera lens is focused in a region